nlitsme/youtube_tool/README.md

  * playlist editor / organiser
  * community post listing
  * list all on video messages, like cards, etc.
+ * list video markers, like in https://www.youtube.com/watch?v=i2KdE-cYMJk
+ * list other videos from the same channel.
+ * add time, likes to comments

 # AUTHOR